Dragoon Basic Guide

 4. Land Positionals

 And then, once you have one through three down, worry about maintaining proper positionals.
-Missing every single positional is only a 5% dps loss - much less than mistakes in the aforementioned points.
+Missing every single positional is less than a 5% dps loss - much less than mistakes in the aforementioned points.

 Abilities